jotyGill/digitalocean-backup/README.md

                         backup-all", default value is "dobackup" --delete-older-than DELETE_OLDER_THAN
-                        Delete backups older than, in days --backup BACKUP       Shutdown, Backup, Then Restart the droplet with given name or id
+                        Delete backups older than, in days --delete-snap DELETE_SNAP
+                        Delete the snapshot with given name or id --backup BACKUP       Shutdown, Backup, Then Restart the droplet with given name or id
   --backup-all          Shutdown, Backup, Then Restart all droplets with "--